zhutao100/qwen-code/docs/users/common-workflow.md

 Suppose you need to create a well-documented pull request for your changes.

 1. Summarize your changes

 ```
 summarize the changes I've made to the authentication module
 ```

 2. Generate a pull request with Qwen Code

 ```
 create a pr
 ```

 3. Review and refine

 ```
 enhance the PR description with more context about the security improvements
 ```

 4. Add testing details

 ```
 add information about how these changes were tested
 ```

 > [!tip]
 >
 > - Ask Qwen Code directly to make a PR for you
 > - Review Qwen Code's generated PR before submitting
 > - Ask Qwen Code to highlight potential risks or considerations

 ## Handle documentation

 Suppose you need to add or update documentation for your code.

 1. Identify undocumented code

 ```
 find functions without proper JSDoc comments in the auth module
 ```

 2. Generate documentation

 ```
 add JSDoc comments to the undocumented functions in auth.js
 ```

 3. Review and enhance

 ```
 improve the generated documentation with more context and examples
 ```

 4. Verify documentation

 ```
 check if the documentation follows our project standards
 ```

 > [!tip]
 >
 > - Specify the documentation style you want (JSDoc, docstrings, etc.)
 > - Ask for examples in the documentation
 > - Request documentation for public APIs, interfaces, and complex logic

-## Work with images
+## Work with images【TBD 目前读不了】

 Suppose you need to work with images in your codebase, and you want Qwen Code's help analyzing image content.